AndyCappDev/tourbox-linux/README.md

 # NOTE: Do NOT pair the device - pairing is not required and won't work.
 #       The driver connects directly using the MAC address via BLE.

-# 4. Copy and edit config
+# 4. Copy and edit config (legacy format - GUI will migrate on first launch)
 mkdir -p ~/.config/tourbox
 cp tourboxelite/default_mappings.conf ~/.config/tourbox/mappings.conf
 nano ~/.config/tourbox/mappings.conf